devopsdays/devopsdays-web/content/page/organizing.md

 - Use a dedicated laptop (avoid any popups etc...)
 - Mention again on the day itself.
   - "Just so you know, your slides will auto advance every 15 seconds; you can't advance them yourself"
+  - Remind the presenters again that there are no presenter notes
 - Have Ignite presenters queue next to the stage and either:
   -start the slidedeck for them.
  - or even build all slides in Slidedeck and build in a bio slide as a interludium and have that autoadvance as well